HelenHelene/eportfolio/SSD/SSD_Unit03_Activity2.md

  - Similarly, the consumer should not consume the same value twice.

 ## Task
-Run producer-consumer.py in your chosen Jupyter Notebook workspace (**Producer-Consumer Mechanism**), where the queue data structure is used.
+Run producer-consumer.py in chosen IDE, where the queue data structure is used.

-You can also download the **'producer-consumer-mechanism'** zip file.

  - code source: https://techmonger.github.io/55/producer-consumer-python/